Insights > Newsletters

 November 8th, 2024

-The Corporate and Criminal Investigations Newsletter aims to provide information on the main media news, trends, cases, and legislation concerning compliance matters in Brazil and abroad.
-This material is for informative purposes only and should not be used for decision-making.
-Specific legal counseling may be provided by our legal counseling.
+The Corporate Investigations and White-Collar Crime Newsletter aims to provide information on the main news media, trends, cases and legislation related to compliance and white-collar crime matters, in Brazil and abroad.
+This material is for informational purposes and should not be used for decision making.
+Specific legal advice can be provided by our lawyers.

 Enjoy reading!